 Make sure you seek medical attention and follow through with your prescribed treatment, as well.
 The last thing you want is for your injuries to worsen because it could lead an insurer to undervalue or deny your claim.

 Protect your health and your case for compensation.
 See a doctor as soon as possible.

 The Deadlines that Apply to Your Defective Back-Up Signals Case Are Important

 There are legal deadlines known as the statute of limitations that apply to your case.
 The amount of time you have to pursue a claim depends upon the facts of your case.
 Under Miss.
 Code Ann. § 15-1-49, you generally have three years to file a lawsuit, which may seem like a significant period, but it can pass quickly when going through medical treatments, missing time at work, and more.

 Be aware that missing your deadline will result in a forfeiture of your rights to a civil award.
 A Gulfport defective back-up signals lawyer can help you meet the statutory deadlines that apply.

 A Gulfport Defective Back-Up Signals Lawyer Will Help

 Trying to handle a personal injury or wrongful death case on your own can be quite difficult while you recover from your losses and injuries.
 Alternatively, a lawyer can handle your claim while documenting your medical progress to establish an adequate award for your financial and future losses.

+Call the Morris Bart law office today for a free case evaluation.
 We take client cases on contingency fees.
 As such, you owe us nothing unless we win your case.

 to find a Morris Bart office near you.